This page lists the characters and tropes appearing in the anime Daimos. There will be spoilers, so tread with care.

 - Hate Sink: In between his extreme racism, his disregard to even human lives as long as it gets to his goal of more promotion and power, and constantly being an obstacle to Daimovic and the efforts of peace between humans and Balmians, you're supposed to cheer when Kazuya yells at him or finally let it rip on him.

-- Humans Are Bastards: He's the in-universe example for Erika.
-On witnessing his brutality subjected on her and her mentor firsthand, she admitted to Kazuya that she thought all humans were wonderful, but seeing Miwa changed her mind (though not completely generalizing the race)
+- Humans Are Bastards: He's the in-universe example for Erika and Richter.
+On witnessing his brutality subjected on her and her mentor firsthand, Erika admitted to Kazuya that she thought all humans were wonderful, but seeing Miwa changed her mind (though not completely generalizing the race).
+Richter had the unfortunate fate that every time he meets a human other than Kazuya, it's always Miwa and people like him, therefore concluding that every humans are barbarous beings that cannot stand together with Balmians in peace.

 - The Neidermeyer: Every of his attempts to defend against Balmians will be met with failure, or he'll take some 'acceptable human casualties', but he'll expect Daimos to save the day and his own hide.
 Even Kazuya is not pleased before he finally ran out of patience after Miwa crossed the line one too many.